Kerlin-Augustin/rc-ai-proj/README.md

 run npm start in the terminal window. (this runs a local server)

+## Daily steps
+Go to the main branch and pull all new changes that may have happened since you last coded.

+Switch off of the main branch to your own branch

+If you are creating a new branch from the new pulled changes you can start coding.
+If you are cd'ing back to a previous branch you were working on, do git merge main from that branch you want to work on.

+# Warning
+DO NOT PUSH CODE TO MAIN BRANCH!!!

 ### React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.